ricardobcl/Dotted-Version-Vectors/README.md

 The novelty of DVV is to provide the context where the last event happened.
 To do that, we separate the last event from the VV itself.
 This last event is what we call the **Dot** (hence *Dotted* Version Vectors).
-It's a pair `(id, counter)`, but only represents the event of that exact counter and not previous events.
-A `(A, 3)` *Dot* only represents the event 3 by A, and nothing else.
-Thus, this *Dot* allows the representation of non-contiguous set of events, per value.
-Using this, we solve the problem we presented earlier:
+It's a pair `(id, counter)` and only represents the event of that exact counter and not previous events; the `(A, 3)` Dot only represents the event 3 by A, and nothing else (like event 1 and 2 by A).
+Thus, this Dot allows the representation of non- contiguous set of events, for each sibling.
+Using this, we can solve our previous problem:

 ![Dotted Version Vectors][DVV]

-A DVV has a VV and a *Dot*.
 On the first write, since *v1* had no causal context, the VV in the DVV is also empty.
-The *Dot* captures the last event, which in this case, is `(A,1)`.
-When *v2* is written, it also doesn't have causal history, so the DVV also has a empty VV.
-Since we are writing to server A, and event 1 by A has already occurred, *v2* is then event 2, thus the Dot becomes `(A,2)`.
-Both values coexist without confusing and preserving their background.
-Finally, when *v3* arrives with a context of `(A,1)`, we know that it already read *v1*, thus it can be safely discarded.
+The Dot captures the last event, which in this case, is `(A,1)`.
+When *v2* is written, it also doesn't have causal history, so the DVV also has a empty VV, but with the Dot `(A,2)`, since its the second event recorded by A for this key.
+Both values coexist without confusion and preserve their context.
+Finally, when *v3* arrives with the context `(A,1)`, we know that it already read *v1*, thus it can be safely discarded.
 We keep *v2* because it has events (updates) that *v3* does not know.
-The DVV for *v3* is the VV given by the client, and the *Dot* is the next available event by A : `(A,3)`.
+The DVV for *v3* is the VV given by the client, and the Dot is the next available event by A : `(A,3)`.

-We have solved this problem by allowing values to "know" non-contiguous set of events (however, all DVVs combined should have a set of contiguous events).
+We have solved this problem by allowing values to have non-contiguous set of causal events (however, all DVVs combined should have a set of contiguous events).

 For more information about **VV/SI** vs **VV/CI** vs **DVV** see this article:
 [Dotted Version Vectors: Efficient Causality Tracking for Distributed Key-Value